toxicity1985/atoum-documentation/source/en/mocking_systems.rst

 a powerful and easy-to-implement mock system allowing you to generate mocks from classes or interfaces that exist, are virtual, are abstract or an interface.

-With these mocks, you can simulate behaviors by redefining the `public` methods of your classes.
+With these mocks, you can simulate behaviours by redefining the `public` methods of your classes.
 For the private & protected method, use the `visibility extension <http://extensions.atoum.org/extensions/visibility>`_.

 .. warning::